Boundary topological entanglement entropy in two and three dimensions: Introduction

 \subsection{Summary of results}

 In \cref{tab:resultsummary}, we summarize our main results.
-Technical terms used in this summary are defined in \cref{sec:preliminaries}.
 The models we discuss will be introduced in the following sections, followed by the proofs of these results.
 We note that many of these results were previously known, for example the bulk Levin-Wen appears in \onlinecites{kitaev2006topological,levin2006detecting}.
-When the Levin-Wen model is defined by the fusion category $\vvec{G}$, the boundary LW results appear in \onlinecite{1801.01519}.
+When the Levin-Wen model is defined by the fusion category $\vvec{G}$, the boundary Levin-Wen results appear in \onlinecite{1801.01519}.
 The bulk results for symmetric and modular Walker-Wang models appear in \onlinecite{bullivant2016entropic}.
 We extend this to include all pointed inputs (all quantum dimensions equal to 1), as well as all input categories up to rank 5.
 This allows us to conjecture a general result.
-To the best of our knowledge, there are no results concerning boundary entropies of WW models beyond the 3D toric code~\cite{kim2015ground}.
+To the best of our knowledge, there are no results concerning boundary entropies of Walker-Wang models beyond the (3+1)-dimensional toric code~\cite{kim2015ground}.